Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

 \DpartnerAC{D4}{And these are now, uhh, is that a toolbar or coolbar or something that contains your own widgets in it, or what is that?} \DCode{Pull}

 \DpartnerB{D3}{Erm, I suppose so.
 I can't say for sure either, because I haven't done it yet either.
-Um, we'll just have to take a look at how it was done in [name of different part of the GUI], for example.}
+Um, we'll just have to take a look at how it was done in [other part of GUI], for example.}

 \DpartnerAC{D4}{But, um, shouldn't the aim be that you always have these things here?} \DCode{ask\_follow-up}

 \DpartnerB{D3}{Yes, exactly.}

 \DpartnerAC{D4}{But the calendar (!!...!!)} \DCode{ask\_follow-up}